Kentucky Straight Bourbon Balls

 Eat responsibly, people.

 Psst… If you like this recipe and aren’t a member yet – you should consider joining.
-It’s less than 5 bucks and it’s jam-packed with great content.
-There’s over 30 brand new homesteading & healthy-living posts.
-There’s over 50 NEW real-food recipes.
+It’s cheap and it’s jam-packed with great content.
+There’s over 300 brand new homesteading & healthy-living posts.
 There are eBooks, bread-making videos, stress-free menu plans and a private look into our food-raising shenanigans.
-New content is added almost daily to the Membership section of the blog.
+New content is added constantly to the Membership section of the blog.
 Go here to learn more. 🙂